skippy-io/skippy/README.md

 ## Teaser

-Let's take a look at Skippy in action.
+Let's take a whirlwind tour of Skippy.

-Step 1: Add the Skippy plugin and JUnit library to your build file:
+### Step 1: Add the Skippy plugin and JUnit library to your build file

 ```groovy
     plugins {